What to Expect Before, During, and After Your Home Inspection

 ✅ Secure Your Appointment

-• Sign the inspection agreement and submit payment within 24 hours of receiving your confirmation email.
+• Please sign the inspection agreement and submit payment within 24 hours of receiving your confirmation email, to avoid automatic cancelation of the inspection.

-• If you prefer to pay in cash at the time of inspection, just reply to the confirmation email to let me know.
+• If you prefer to pay in cash at the time of inspection, simply reply to the confirmation email to let me know.

 💡 For Vacant Structures